yetulaxman/linux-2/_tutorials/00-course-preliminaries.md

    Download VirtualBox image for course from CSC's [Allas objects storage](https://a3s.fi/Biocontainer/BioContainer.ova) and set-up VirtualBox

-2. What is the version of Docker installed in VirtualBox environment for course?
+2. What is the version of Docker installed in VirtualBox environment(=host machine for docker) for course?
 ```
 Docker --Version
 ```